bonedaddy/go-compound/README.md

 ## Client Library

-* Access to APIs via Golang programs
+* Access to APIs via Golang programs, and not having to deal with raw http calls
 * Watch account health, printing if account is at liquidation risk, or nearing liquidation risk.
 * Retrieve supply interest earned for a particular token
 * Retrieve total supply interest earned